aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

 === "I'm in a workshop using Event Engine"
     <h4>Sign into Event Engine</h4>

-    At the beginning of the workshop you have been provided with a **12-character access code**.
-This access code grants you permission to use a dedicated AWS account for the purposes of this workshop.
+    Go to <a href="https://dashboard.eventengine.run/" target="_blank">**https://dashboard.eventengine.run/**</a>.

-    Go to <a href="https://dashboard.eventengine.run/" target="_blank">**https://dashboard.eventengine.run/**</a>, enter the access code and click **Proceed**.
+    Follow the instructions provided by the workshop organizers.
+You may be asked to enter a specific code, or perform additional authentication steps.
+The EventEngine platform supports multiple authentication and access mechanisms.
+Once authenticated, the EventEngine platform grants you permission to use a dedicated AWS account for the purposes of this workshop.

     <span class="image">![EventEngine Login](1-ee-login.png?raw=true)</span>